SEPTA Sued for Banning Ads About Housing Discrimination

 She says in letters exchanged with the Center for Investigative Reporting, SEPTA explained its policy as an attempt to keep out hate speech.

-But Tack-Hooper points out that the courts already have told the authority that it could not ban an anti-Muslim ad campaign sponsored by a group called the American Freedom Defense Initiative.
+But Tack-Hooper points out that the courts already have told the authority it could not ban an anti-Muslim ad campaign sponsored by a group called the American Freedom Defense Initiative.

 "Of course, even those AFDI ads, which I think most SEPTA riders would probably agree are racist and gross, didn't bring the trains to a grinding halt,” says Tack-Hooper.
 “They didn't have much of an effect at all on the operation of the transit system."